mendhak/Airflow-MS-Teams-Operator/README.md

-Airflow operator that can send messages to MS Teams.
-It has a few options to customize the card.

 This is an Airflow operator that can send cards to MS Teams via webhooks.
 There are various options to customize the appearance of the cards.

 ## Screenshots